About

 Our story

-Janette Gale, Health Psychologist and HealthChange Associates CEO, founded the company in 2003.
+Janette Gale, Health Psychologist founded HealthChange Associates in 2003.
 This 3 minute video outlines the company's origins.

 Book a course See case studies